When do we collect information from you?

 - To register users into events and training or other special meetings

 - To collect donations and claim gift aid

-- To fulfil our functions as a Christian church and apostolic movement
+- To fulfil our functions as a Christian church

 - To provide the products or services you have requested from Hope Church

 - To answer your inquiries

 - To help us to improve what we do and offer